Analyze Code and Test Software-in-the-Loop

 MISRA C:2012 checker and report generation capabilities.
 For this example, you

 use the model

 From the project, open the model

-Before you generate code from your model, there are steps that you can take to generate code more compliant with MISRA C and more compatible with Polyspace.
-This example shows how to use the Code Generation Advisor to check your model before generating code.
+Before you generate code from your model, use the Code Generation Advisor to check your model so that it generates code more compliant with MISRA C and more compatible with Polyspace.

 Right-click Compute target speed and select C/C++ Code > Code Generation Advisor.

 Select the Code Generation Advisor folder.
 In the right pane, move

 The Code Generation Advisor checks whether the model includes blocks or configuration settings that are not recommended for MISRA C:2012 compliance and Polyspace code analysis.
 For this model, the check for incompatible blocks passes, but some configuration settings are incompatible with MISRA compliance and Polyspace checking.

 Click the check that did not pass.
 Accept the parameter changes by selecting Modify Parameters.